Does it bother you when you’re out for a walk and notice paths worn across the grass where meandering feet made their own trail?

 - Test your CTA button colors, background colors, text colors

 - Split test your copy – headlines, subheads, CTA’s

 - Change up product photos to see which get the best results

 - Try different features on the page

-You can use heat maps, analytics, surveys, and other means to develop theories about the desire paths that synchronize your users’ digital desire paths and your customer journey path.
+You can use heat maps, analytics, surveys, and other means to develop theories about the desire paths that synchronize your users’ online desire paths and your customer journey path.
 You can then use split testing to find out how those theories affect conversions.